travel quotes

 Resources

-TraveLore (opinions on travel)
+TraveLore (outlooks on travel)

 The pages of OneBag.com are sprinkled with what I hope to be instructive quotations that pertain more or less to their proximate topics of discussion.
 But I often come across comments that address travel interests and issues in a broader sense, ones that I consider worth re-reading.
 So I've collected some of them here.